Some approaches used to overcome overestimation in Deep Reinforcement Learning algorithms: Hill climbing algorithm with adaptive noise

 \subsection{Two Cartpole environmens}

 What is $Cartpole$ ?
-A pole is attached by an joint to a cart, which moves along a track.
+A pole is attached by a joint to a cart, which moves along a track.
 The system is controlled by applying a force of +1 or -1 to the cart.
 The pendulum starts upright, and the goal is to prevent it from falling over.
 A reward of +1 is provided for every timestep that the pole remains upright.
-The episode ends when the pole $> 15$ degrees from vertical, or the cart moves $> 2.4$ units from the center, \cite{St20b}.
-The differences between {\it Cartpole-v0} (resp. {\it Cartpole-v1}) are in two parameters: {\it threshold} = $195$ (resp. $475$) and {\it max episode steps} = $200$ (resp $500$).
-Solving the environment {\it Cartpole-v0} (resp. {\it Cartpole-v1}) require an average total reward that exceeds threshold for $100$ consecutive episodes.
+The episode ends when the pole $> 15$ degrees from a vertical orientation, or the cart moves $> 2.4$ units from the center, \cite{12}.
+The differences between Cartpole-v0 (resp.
+Cartpole-v1) are in two parameters: the threshold = $195$ (resp. $475$) and the max number of episodes = $200$ (resp $500$).
+Solving the Cartpole-v0 environment (resp.
+Cartpole-v1) requires an average total reward that exceeds the threshold for $100$ consecutive episodes.